Grim-/SideLoader_ExtendedEffects/Documentation.md

 | ColorLerpIntensity  | The intensity (brightness) of the color  |
 | ColorLerpTime  | The time to smoothly change from the current Emission color to the new one. |

+> The Example produces a very bright red glow

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>